Kids on the Block

 For more information or to schedule an appearance, call 412.420.2344.

-The cost of The Kids on the Block assembly is $240 plus mileage for one program and $225 for each additional program on the same day.
-These fees are used to maintain the quality of the program — no profit is made for The Children’s Institute.
+For private schools, the fee for The Kids on the Block assembly is $240 plus mileage for one program and $225 for each additional program on the same day.
+These fees are used to maintain the quality of the program-- no profit is made for The Children's Institute.

 The Kids on the Block is an affiliate and limited licensee of The Kids on the Block Incorporated, Columbia, Maryland, USA.*